sttaseen/scrambmix/experiments/wlasl/README.md

 # Introduction

-This experiment is used for training the model on the <strong> wlasl </strong> dataset using data augmentation methods (**mixup,cutmix,scrambmix** ) and comparing to baseline.
+This experiment is used for training the model on the <strong> wlasl </strong> dataset using data augmentation methods (**mixup,cutmix,scrambmix,FloatFrameCutMix,FrameCutMix** ) and comparing to baseline.
 # Steps to follow

 1. Download and set the  <strong> wlasl </strong> data set by navigating to ```setup/wlasl``` and following the README.